 Welcome to my website!

-I'm a postdoctoral research fellow in the Department of Economics at the University of Bonn.
+I'm a postdoctoral research fellow in the Finance group of the Department of Economics at the University of Bonn.
 I obtained my PhD from the LSE.

-I am a co-organiser of the Bonn/Mannheim Workshop on Digital Finance.
-We have just published the Call for Papers for the 3rd edition to take place in Bonn on December 20, 2024.
-See the program of the first and second edition.
+I'm a co-organizer of the Bonn/Frankfurt/Mannheim Workshop on Digital Finance.
+We have just published the call for papers for the fourth edition.
+See the program of the first, second and third editions.

 Click here to download my CV.